gxb5443/njba_website/wp-content/plugins/google-calendar-events/readme.txt

 ## Available Translations ##

-* Spanish - Provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/).
+* Catalan - Provided by Toni Ginard & Monica Grau of [agora.xtec.cat](http://agora.xtec.cat/).
+* Dutch - Provided by Henri van Werkhoven.
-* Italian - Provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/).
+* Finnish - Provided by Ville Myllymäki.
 * French - Provided by Vincent Bray.
 * German - Provided by Stefanie Drucker of [kreativhuhn.at](http://www.kreativhuhn.at/).
+* Italian - Provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/).
+* Lithuanian - Provided by Andrius Mazeika of [mazeika.info](http://mazeika.info/).
 * Norwegian - Provided by Tore Hjartland of [aliom.no](http://www.aliom.no/).
 * Polish - Provided by Michał Pasternak of [iplweb.pl](http://iplweb.pl/).
-* Lithuanian - Provided by Andrius Mazeika of [mazeika.info](http://mazeika.info/).
-* Dutch - Provided by Henri van Werkhoven.
-* Catalan - Provided by Toni Ginard & Monica Grau of [agora.xtec.cat](http://agora.xtec.cat/).
+* Portuguese (Brazilian) - Provided by CodeLayer.
 * Russian - Provided by Vadim Reutskiy.
+* Spanish - Provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/).
 * Swedish - Provided by Familjedaghemmet Chicos of [chicos.nu](http://www.chicos.nu/).

 == Installation ==

-There are three ways to install this plugin.
+There are several ways to install this plugin.

-= 1.
-Admin Search =
+= Admin Search =
-1. In your Admin, go to menu Plugins > Add.
+1. In your WordPress admin, go to `Plugins > Add`.
 1. Search for `Google Calendar`.
-1. Find the plugin that's labeled `Google Calendar Events`.
+1. Find the plugin that's labeled `Google Calendar Events` by `Moonstone Media`.
-1. Look for the author name `Moonstone Media` on the plugin.
-1. Click to install.
+1. Click `Install Now`.
 1. Activate the plugin.
 1. A new menu item `GCal Events` will appear in the main menu.

-= 2.
-Download & Upload =
+= Admin Upload =
-1. Download the plugin (a zip file) on the right column of this page.
+1. Download the plugin zip file using the large orange button to the right.
-1. In your Admin, go to menu Plugins > Add.
+1. In your WordPress admin, go to `Plugins > Add`.
-1. Select the tab "Upload".
+1. Select `Upload Plugin` at the top.
-1. Upload the .zip file you just downloaded.
+1. Find and upload the zip file you just downloaded.
 1. Activate the plugin.
 1. A new menu item `GCal Events` will appear in the main menu.

-= 3.
-FTP Upload =
+= FTP Upload =
-1. Download the plugin (.zip file) on the right column of this page.
+1. Download the plugin zip file using the large orange button to the right.
 1. Unzip the zip file contents.
 1. Upload the `google-calendar-events` folder to the `/wp-content/plugins/` directory of your site.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin on the `Installed Plugins` listing.
 1. A new menu item `GCal Events` will appear in the main menu.

 == Frequently Asked Questions ==